sipsuru/fiddler-everywhere-patch-manual/guides/5.18.0/guide.md

   0. Install Fiddler Everywhere (Or just extract the exe with WinRar).
   1. Open Installation Folder
   2. Delete `fiddler.dll` in the root directory
   3. Copy the downloaded `fiddler.dll`.
-(Downloaded from Yukihana-Patch in pre-reuirements)
+(Downloaded from Yui-Patch in pre-reuirements)
-     > Of course you can do 2. and 3. in one step buy just replacing original `fiddler.dll` with Yukihana-Patch's `fiddler.dll`
+     > Of course you can do 2. and 3. in one step buy just replacing original `fiddler.dll` with Yui-Patch's `fiddler.dll`

   4. Open `resources/app/out/WebServer`
      ![Screenshot](https://github.com/user-attachments/assets/f85a8806-b47a-4180-9f96-3a8b7422f14d)